A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Methods

 \subsubsection{Breast Cancer}

 \paragraph{TNM-N Staging (N0/N+).} Accurate staging of axillary lymph node involvement, defined by the TNM-N staging, is fundamental for prognostication and treatment planning in breast cancer.
 For this task, we constructed an internal cohort from Hospital H2 that contains 343 N0 cases (916 slides) and 125 N+ cases (381 slides).
-For external validation, we built one cohort from H9 that contains 62 N0 cases (62 slides) and 23 N+ cases (23 slides).

 \paragraph{pTNM Overall Staging (I/II/III).} The pTNM overall stage, synthesized from postoperative pathological examination of the primary tumor and regional lymph nodes, represents the definitive prognostic benchmark and is the principal determinant for adjuvant therapy recommendations in breast cancer.
 For this task, we constructed an internal cohort from Hospital H2 that contains 192 stage I cases (451 slides), 232 stage II cases (727 slides), and 43 stage III cases (116 slides).